Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Outline of proof of main result

 \subsection{Upper bound argument}

-For the upper bound case, we couple the dual process $\tilde\zeta_t$ with a pruned branching random walk $\mathring\phi_t$, which we in turn couple with a simpler BRW $\phi_t$.
+To prove an upper bound, we couple the dual process $\tilde\zeta_t$ with a pruned branching random walk $\mathring\phi_t$, which we in turn couple with a simpler BRW $\phi_t$.
 We then analyze the propagation speed of $\phi_t$ to obtain an upper bound on the propagation speed of $\tilde\zeta_t$.
-For reference, we list the processes used in the proof our main theorem along with a short description in Table \ref{tab:my_label}.
+For reference, we list the processes used in the proof of our main result along with a short description in Table \ref{tab:my_label}.